 34) Visit the Holocaust museum

-This sobering Holocaust museum at Maitland, around 15 minutes’ drive from central Orlando, is home to a large collection of artefacts from the Holocaust.
+This sobering Holocaust museum at Maitland, around 15 minutes’ drive from Downtown, is home to a large collection of artefacts from the Holocaust.
 It’s open every day except Saturdays.

 35) Go gallery hopping at City Arts Factory

 This funky art gallery is a must-see during your vacation, featuring the largest collection of galleries in downtown Orlando.
 There are local and international works of art rotated on a monthly basis, set against a giant factory background.
 Entrance is free Tuesday through Saturday from 11am until 6pm

 Food and drink activities in Orlando

 36) Try local wine at Lakeridge Winery & Vineyards